You can check your eligibility for a credit card without having to apply for it, so you can reduce the risk of being rejected for a card.

 You will normally need to provide a few personal details (typically name, address history and employment status) and it will score your chances of successfully applying for one or many credit cards.

 There is no guarantee you will get a credit card if you apply for it.
-If you make too many applications for credit cards, or your application is rejected, it will negatively affect your credit score.
+If you make too many applications for credit cards, or your application is rejected, it will negatively affect your credit score and you won't end up with the credit you were applying for anyway.

 Your credit score is used by lenders to determine whether you are eligible for credit, having a good credit score gives you access to the best deals and lowest interest rates for credit cards, loans and mortgages.